-For me, the bottom line is: Scripture takes precedence over emotions and experience; and teachers ought to strive for accuracy and precision in their language.
-Here are the guidelines I use when teaching:
+For me, the bottom line is: Scripture takes precedence over emotions and experience.
+Teachers ought to strive for accuracy and precision in their language.

-Only say “God told me” if you are so certain the voice is from the Lord that you would sacrifice your first born if that voice commanded it.
+Only say “God told me” if you are SO certain the voice is from the Lord that you would sacrifice your first born if that voice commanded it.

 The command to sacrifice Isaac must have struck Abraham as wrong on face value.
-Everything he knew about the Lord to that point suggested that the Lord abhorred the child sacrifices practiced by the pagan religions of the day.
+Everything he knew about the Lord suggested that the Lord abhorred the child sacrifices practiced by the pagan religions of the day.
 Yet, Abraham was so certain that command to offer Issac came from the Lord, that he obeyed up to the point of the Lord stopping his hand (Genesis 22).

-Further, no teacher I’ve met who claims “and then God told me” has claimed the kind of certainty that Abraham had.
+Further, no teacher I’ve met who used the phrase “and then God told me” has claimed the kind of certainty that Abraham had.
 Instead, they have talked (rightly) about applying some kind of discernment to evaluate whether their personal revelation is actually a word from God.

 Scripture trumps experience, desires, emotions, the counsel of fellow believers and “voices.”

-Students should leave knowing more about Scripture than the speaker
+Students should leave knowing more about Scripture than the speaker.

-The goal of bible study and sermons must always be to convey the essential meaning of a set number of verses to the listeners.
+As I wrote in a previous post: The goal of bible study and sermons must always be to convey the essential meaning of a set number of verses to the listeners.
 To convey that meaning, we explain the concepts of Scripture in language modern ears will understand.

 All stories, illustrations and explanations ought to serve that goal.
 Without explaining meaning, no real bible study has taken place — only pious observations, emotional exhortations and some interesting but pointless stories

 Theologically speaking, that “aha” moment is the work of the Spirit opening our eyes and hearts to the truth.
 We understand because He has given us understanding.
 In many cases, teachers and preachers use language like “and then God told me” to describe that moment of clarity.

 While I would not rebuke a teacher for such a figure of speech, I would recommend against it to avoid confusion.

 “Personal revelation” can be an excuse for sloppy exegesis.
 Sometimes we teachers are tempted to use phrases like “God told me” or “I felt led” to avoid facing challenges or questions.
 We believe we are in the right, but we cannot back it up from our exegesis.
-Yet, if I claim “God told me,” how could you possibly question me?
+Yet, if we claim “God told me,” how could you possibly question us?
 You would sound like a skeptic or heretic if you did.

 Ideally, I should put the necessary study and time to be sure.
 If I can’t prove it, then I ought to think twice before saying it and at least admit it is speculation.